ballerkobe808/invest/README - 3c TRANSFER TO LLC.txt

 put money in the LLC and have the LLC pay the person doing the work Make sure the rent goes into the LLC

-Get a estoppel - an agreement that the tenant says thats the lease.
-More common in commercial than in residential

 Be aware of estate planning and living trust - whoever does the LLC, make sure they are aware of this Alternative - is to transfer to a land trust